home-assistant/home-assistant.io/source/_components/media_player.monoprice.markdown

 ha_iot_class: "Local Polling"
 ---

-The `monoprice` platform allows you to control [Monoprice 6-Zone Amplifier](https://www.monoprice.com/product?p_id=10761) using serial connection.
+The `monoprice` platform allows you to control [Monoprice 6-Zone Amplifier](https://www.monoprice.com/product?p_id=10761) using a serial connection.

 To add a Monoprice device to your installation, add the following to your `configuration.yaml` file: